aws/amazon-ecs-cli/README.md

   network_configuration:
     awsvpc_configuration:
       subnets: array of strings          // These should be in the same VPC and Availability Zone as your instance
-      security_groups: array of strings  // These should be in the same VPC as your instance
+      security_groups: list of strings   // These should be in the same VPC as your instance
       assign_public_ip: string           // supported values: ENABLED or DISABLED
   task_placement:
     strategy: